Maya warfare: Warfare as a cause of Maya collapse

 Endemic warfare is often cited as the cause of the collapse or disappearance of the Maya civilization and abandonment of what are now ruins.
 Although warfare certainly played a role in the transition to the Terminal or Postclassic, overpopulation, environmental degradation, and drought all played a role in the change of Maya society.
 The most detailed archaeological information on this phenomenon comes from sites of the Petexbatún state and more recent investigations at the Río Pasión site of Cancuén.

 Misconceptions

 The prevalent theory on the ancient Maya at the beginning of the 20th century held on to the notion that they had a predominantly peaceful society, idealizing the indigenous culture much like a noble savage.
 This view erroneously shifted as the result of poorly documented analysis of iconography and the content of Maya script.

 Ancient Maya warfare in popular culture

-Maya warfare was a major theme in Apocalypto (2006), directed by Mel Gibson.
-The film depicts the attack on a small village by warriors from a larger polity for the purpose of capturing men to be sacrificed atop a pyramid during a solar eclipse.
-The warfare depicted in the film, like most other aspects of Late Postclassic Maya society, should not be taken as factual.
-Richard Hansen, who acted as the historical consultant for the film, has worked mostly on early Maya civilization, more than a millennium before the time period depicted in the film.
+Maya warfare is present in the 2006 film Apocalypto, directed by Mel Gibson.
+The film depicts an attack on a small village by warriors from a larger polity for the purpose of capturing men to be sacrificed atop a pyramid during a solar eclipse.

 The 1963 film Kings of the Sun starts with the conflict between Chichén Itzá warriors using obsidian weapons and invaders led by Hunac Ceel using "ahistorical" metal swords.

 Also ahistorical are catapults and probably fire trenches.